BenediktZanker/CasaCue/README.md

 - **Online Registration**: Guests can check from home or while on the move whether the restaurant is fully booked and directly join the waitlist online.

 By offering both registration methods, CasaCue ensures that the solution is flexible and scalable, catering to both in-person and remote users.

+## User Stories

+1. **Guest**:
+   - As a guest, I want to join the waitlist either online or on-site to minimize my waiting time and receive a notification when my table is ready.
+   - As a guest, I want to see my position in the queue and the estimated waiting time in real-time, so I can plan my time accordingly.

+2. **Restaurant Manager**:
+   - As a restaurant manager, I want a real-time overview of the current waitlist so I can allocate tables efficiently.
+   - As a restaurant manager, I want to have access to analytics and statistics about customer wait times and peak periods to optimize staff and table management.

+## Minimum Viable Product (MVP)

+The **MVP** for CasaCue is to provide the core functionality that allows guests to register for the waitlist and receive notifications when their table is ready.
+Restaurant managers will have the ability to view and manage the waitlist in real-time.

 ## Benefits for Restaurant Owners and Guests